-Sometime around 1992, the folks at Austin, Nichols decided to remove the 8-year age statement from their flagship bourbon, Wild Turkey 101.
+Sometime around 1992, the folks at Austin, Nichols & Co. decided to remove the eight-year age statement from their flagship bourbon, Wild Turkey 101.
 It was an unfortunate change, but not an uncommon one at the time.
-It was the 1990’s and lighter spirits were surging in popularity in the United States.
-As for brown spirits, blended whiskeys like Crown Royal Deluxe and Seagram’s Seven Crown were top-sellers.
+It was the 1990s, and lighter spirits like vodka and gin had been surging in popularity since the 1970s.
+As for brown spirits, blended whiskeys like Crown Royal Deluxe and Seagram’s Seven Crown were top sellers.

-It seemed the demand for age-stated Kentucky straight bourbon whiskey in the US had reached an all-time low.
-But the market was much different overseas.
-American whiskey was popular in Asia and age statements remained extremely important (and still are).
-As a result, Wild Turkey 101 maintained its 8-year age statement and can still be found regularly on foreign shelves today.
+It seemed the demand for age-stated Kentucky straight bourbon whiskey in the U.S. had reached an all-time low.
+Thankfully, the market was much different overseas.
+American whiskey was popular in Japan and age statements remained extremely important (still are).
+As a result, Wild Turkey 101 maintained its eight-year age statement and can still be found regularly on Japanese shelves today.

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: (spice-forward) cinnamon, clove, fresh-baked bread, vanilla, oak char, herbal notes, light citrus, rickhouse funk

 Taste: vanilla extract, brown sugar, grandma’s spice cabinet (cinnamon, clove, ginger), mixed nuts, sweet funky oak